 Having started life back in 2013 at Olympia London, VegfestUK London is our biggest event in terms of footfall and the number of exhibitors, both of which have been growing year on year.
-The record-breaking year of 2017 saw around 14,000 visitors, 283 exhibitors, 15 features and around 150 special guests, plus tons of media coverage and Trade interest in the UK’s first vegan Trade show (which took place the day before VegfestUK London).
-With an extra 3,200 sqm of exhibition space added to the floor plan, and an ever-rising level of interest in all things vegan, expect the 2018 event to be even busier.
+The 2018 event saw around 14,500 attendees, 280 exhibitors, 20 features and around 100 special guests spread over 4 exhibition halls, plus tons of media coverage and Trade interest.
+With the rise of interest in veganism, expect the 2019 event to be another blockbuster show for all.

 Pictures from previous VegfestUK London events

 Olympia West upper

 One of the UK’s longest-running vegan festivals VegfestUK Brighton returns for the 11th year on March 23-24 2019 at the Brighton Centre.

 This event celebrates the best of a vegan way of life from around 230 stalls, including 18 global caterers, talks on health, fitness, veganic growing, radical veganism, vegan activism and movement building, plus a Yoga and Wellness Zone, a Kids Area, Cookery Demos, Performances and Panels.